CLOSER-Cohorts/discovery-customisations/pages/terms.md

 <p>We make all reasonable effort to ensure that the content of this website is up-to-date and accurate at the time of publication or subsequent modification, but we accept no responsibility for any errors, omissions or changes that are made at a later date.
 </p>

-<p>We can accept no liability for loss or damage that results either directly or indirectly by users of any information published on this site, or any pages/sites that are linked to from this site.
+<p>We can accept no liability for loss or damage that results either directly or indirectly by users of any information published on this website, or any pages/sites that are linked to from this website.
 </p>